fwmechanic/k_edit/tabs.md

 # Introduction

-K is based on Microsoft's M.  M (and its child, PWB) offered a number of switches to control tab-handling, all of which are present (though some with different names) in K.  However K's internal implementation of tab-handling is imperfect, and that's at least partially because the implementation ramifications of these switches has not been clearly documented.
+K is based on Microsoft's M editor.
+M (and its descendant, PWB) offer a number of switches to control tab-handling, almost all of which are present (though some with different names) in K.  However K's internal implementation of tab-handling is imperfect, at least partially because the implementation ramifications of these switches has not been clearly documented.
 The goal of this document is to close this gap.
 Further, as a stretch goal, I'd really like to reduce the number of tab-handling switches while delivering an intuitive conceptual model that meets the spectrum of user needs.

-NOTE: this issue has festered primarily because I personally militantly eschew all possible uses of HTABs in favor of spaces.
+NOTE: this issue has festered for decades primarily because I personally militantly eschew all possible uses of HTABs in favor of spaces.
 Only since I started owning build aspects of projects which (by my choice) use GNU Make, have I been unable to entirely avoid (editing) text files containing tabs.
-And now (late 2014) my "day job" comes close to being a "full-time Linux system operator", which takes me into a realm where a sizeable percentage of actors (at least: people providing, at great distance, the FOSS which I am using) hold a position which is in polar opposition to mine ("tabs are wonderful and should be used whenever possible!");
-not only that, but HTABs are often (as in GNU make makefiles) used as _syntax-elements_(!!!).
+And now (late 2014) my "day job" brings me close to being a "full-time Linux system operator", which takes me into a realm where a sizeable percentage of actors (at least: people providing, at great distance, the FOSS which I am using) hold a position which is in polar opposition to mine ("tabs are wonderful and should be used whenever possible!"); not only that, but HTABs are often (as in GNU make makefiles) used as _syntax-elements_(!!!).
 Thus I must confront this festering issue ASAP.

 NOTE: Below I excerpt the PWB 2.0 manual, which is part of the MASM 6.x documentation which is readily available on the internet in .DOC and .PDF format.
-In order to use terminology consistent with the K source code I have changed references to "white space" to "blanks".
+In order to use terminology consistent with the K source code I have edited references to "white space" to "blanks".

 # Terminology